infinite-options/MTYD-Backend-old/README.md

 # ms_api_test

-_This is a automatic testing for ms_api.py.
-This file is broken now because some endpoint have been updated.
-It need to be fixed before running.
-It is using Python unit test to implement the test._
+_This is a automatic test for ms_api.py.
+In order to run this test, the "ms_api.py" must be run at local machine.
+This test was written by using Python unit test._